MUR frequently asked questions

 Click on the headings to view FAQs on Medicines Use Reviews (MURs).

-Q. How do I let my local NHS England team know that I am starting to provide MURs?
+Q. How do I let my local NHS England and NHS Improvement team know that I am starting to provide MURs?

 Q. How does the ‘three month rule’ apply to MURs?